russelsantos19/100-days-of-code/r1-log.md

 ### R1D66
 It's a wonderful day!
 I finished the clinic profile creation component.
 It takes me some time but it's all worth it.
 I learned a lot.
 You can now set a different schedule for different days.

+### R1D67
+Spent 4hours today.
+I add form validation that makes the user unable to add schedule if there is no time to a day and vice versa.
+I also made the schedule object that will make the schedule easy to access when sent to the server.